 Students examine the cell as the structural and functional unit of life, from the single celled to the multicellular organism, including the requirements for sustaining cellular processes.
 Students focus on cell growth, replacement and death and the role of stem cells in differentiation, specialisation and renewal of cells.
-They explore how systems function through cell specialisation in vascular plants and animals, and consider the role homeostatic mechanisms play in maintaining an animal's internal environment and explore malfunctions in these systems.
+They explore how systems function through cell specialisation in vascular plants and animals and consider the role homeostatic mechanisms play in maintaining an animal's internal environment.

-Students will adapt/design and conduct a scientific investigation to generate appropriate qualitative and/or quantitative data, organise and reach a conclusion in response to the research question.
+Students will adapt/design and conduct a scientific investigation to generate appropriate qualitative and/or quantitative data, organise and interpret the data, and reach a conclusion in response to the research question.